jquery/learn.jquery.com/page/performance/dont-act-on-absent-elements.md

   - jQuery Fundamentals
 ---

-jQuery won't tell you if you're trying to run a whole lot of code on an empty selection — it will proceed as though nothing's wrong.
+jQuery won't tell you if you're trying to run a whole lot of code on an empty selection – it will proceed as though nothing's wrong.
 It's up to you to verify that your selection contains some elements.

 ```
-// BAD: this runs three functions
+// Bad: This runs three functions before it
-// before it realizes there's nothing
-// in the selection
+// realizes there's nothing in the selection
-$("#nosuchthing").slideUp();
+$( "#nosuchthing" ).slideUp();

-// Better
+// Better:
-var $mySelection = $("#nosuchthing");
+var $mySelection = $( "#nosuchthing" );

 if ( $mySelection.length ) {

 	$mySelection.slideUp();

 }

-// BEST: add a doOnce plugin
+// Best: Add a doOnce plugin.
-jQuery.fn.doOnce = function( func ){
+jQuery.fn.doOnce = function( func ) {

 	this.length && func.apply( this );

 	return this;

 }

-$("li.cartitems").doOnce(function() {
+$( "li.cartitems" ).doOnce(function() {

 	// make it ajax! \o/

 });
 ```

 This guidance is especially applicable for jQuery UI widgets, which have a lot of overhead even when the selection doesn't contain elements.